microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Get-MgGroup.md

 To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).

-To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
+To consent to any of these permissions run `Connect-MgBetaGraph -Scopes Permission`.
-For example, `Connect-MgGraph -Scopes GroupMember.Read.All, Group.Read.All`.
+For example, `Connect-MgBetaGraph -Scopes GroupMember.Read.All, Group.Read.All`.

 ## PARAMETERS